Stachys recta: Description

 The flowers are gathered in a dense terminal spike and are usually yellowish-white, stained by purple or brown spots.
 The calyx is 5–10 cm long.
 The flowering period extends from July through October.
 The flowers are hermaphrodite and pollinated by insects.
-The fruit are achenesabout 2 mm long, rounded, chestnut-brown and smooth or very finely punctured.
+The fruit are achenes about 2 mm long, rounded, chestnut-brown and smooth or very finely punctured.
 This plant is strictly related to S. officinalis, and has similar properties and characteristics.

 Distribution

 This plant is a sub-Mediterranean floral element and it is widespread from Europe to the Caucasus and Asia Minor.

 Habitat

 Stachys recta grows in lawns, in semi-dry and dry grasslands and in rocky hillsides.
 It prefers calcareous and moderately dry soil, at an altitude of 0–2100 m above sea level.